samrocketman/Spacefarer/CONTRIBUTING.md

 # Contributing to this project

 Do not manually modify the [data](data) directory.
-This directory is completely and automatically generated from vanilla endless sky source code and supporting metadata.
+This directory is completely and automatically generated from vanilla Endless Sky source code and supporting metadata.

 You can modify any other source file except those in the data directory.
 To